 B. Explain the purpose – your intent.

-The QUFYS workbook describes the intent of Phase III as having students work independently so you could provide individual attention.
+The QUFYS workbook describes moving toward having students work independently so you can “teach” less and provide more individual attention.
 (In other words, this intent allows you to think of “class” as work in your room, work in the library, perhaps each small group works at a different location, or you meet with students individually.
 The intent is individual attention…not “classroom time.”)

 C. Ask them to work out the details – and be prepared to offer thoughts (from the range of activities) of what they might think about as they develop their plan.